Anglo Arabic Senior Secondary School: History

-It was initially founded by Mir Shihab-Ud-din, also known as Ghaziuddin Khan.
+The school was founded by Mir Shihab-Ud-din, also known as Ghaziuddin Khan.
 He was a general of Mughal Emperor Aurangzeb, a leading Deccan commander and the father of Qamar-ud-din Khan, Asaf Jah I, the founder of the Asaf Jahi dynasty of Hyderabad, also known as the first Nizam of Hyderabad, in 1690s, and was originally termed Madrasa Ghaziuddin Khan after him.
 However, with a weakening Mughal Empire, the Madrasa closed in the early 1790s, but with the support of local nobility, an oriental college for literature, science and art, was established at the site in 1792.

-It stood just outside the walled city of Delhi outside the Ajmeri Gate, close to the New Delhi Railway Station.
+It stood just on the boundary of the walled city of Delhi just close to the Ajmeri Gate, close to the New Delhi Railway Station.
 It was originally surrounded by a wall and connected to the walled city fortifications and was referred to as the College Bastion.

 It was reorganized as the 'Anglo Arabic College' by the British East India Company in 1828 to provide, in addition to its original objectives, an education in English language and literature.
 The object was "to uplift" educational status of the community living in vicinity.."
 Behind the move was Charles Trevelyan, the brother-in-law of Thomas Babingdon Macaulay the father of modern education in India also played key role in this process of educational uplift of the society".

-Dr. Sprenger, then principal, presided over the founding of the college press, the Matba‘u ’l-‘Ulum and founded the first college periodical, the weekly Qiranu ’s-Sa‘dain, in 1845.
+Sprenger, then principal, presided over the founding of the college press, the Matba‘u ’l-‘Ulum and founded the first college periodical, the weekly Qiranu ’s-Sa‘dain, in 1845.

 One of the notable teachers and principals of the Anglo Arabic College was Rao Shamshad Ali Khan, who joined the school in 1947 and served until 1975.
-He was a prominent figure in the Muslim League, a political party that advocated for the creation of Pakistan, and was arrested by the police during the Emergency imposed by Indira Gandhi in 1975.
+He was a prominent founding figure in the Jamaat-E-Islami Hind, a political party that advocated for social reform and was arrested by the police during the Emergency imposed by Indira Gandhi in 1975.